Xbox Series X Pre-Order Guide: Release Date, Price, Specs, Games and More

 - THE LORD OF THE RINGS: GOLLUM

 Hardware: As you can see from the image above, we know what the Xbox Series X will look like.
 We also know that the controller isn't a radical redesign.
-New features include a "Share" button, improved ergonomics, faster response time, and a new D-pad.
+New features include a "Share" button, improved ergonomics, faster response time, and a new D-pad - but keep in mind that current controllers will be compatible with the new console.
 Rumor has it that the interface will also be very familiar for Xbox One users.
+You might also see this logo on pretty much everything.

 PS5 vs Xbox Series X: Not sure which console to get?
 Compare the details of the Xbox Series X to the PS5 right here.